Yashsoni-1/lock_free_queue/README.md

 > NOTE: At the moment the queue and other DSs are meant for only [trivial](https://en.cppreference.com/w/cpp/named_req/TrivialType) data types.

 > NOTE: Above "DS" stands for data structure.

+> NOTE: All the conclusions below are based on the initial test performed locally.
+More extensive testing is to be done.

 ## FEATURES